matplotlib/matplotlib/doc/devel/MEP/MEPxx.rst

 Implementation
 ==============

-One proof of concept is provided in `markup_example.py <https://github.com/rougier/matplotlib/blob/markup/examples/text_labels_and_annotations/markup.py
->`_ but it currently only handles the horizontal direction.
+A proof of concept is provided in `markup_example.py <https://github.com/rougier/matplotlib/blob/markup/examples/text_labels_and_annotations/markup.py>`_ but it currently only handles the horizontal direction.

 Backward compatibility